 Write consultation

 Clinician inputs the details of the consultation into the GP provider system.
-Data inputted could be free text or clinical codes and may be entered manually or through the use of clinical templates.
+Data inputted could be free text or clinical codes which may be entered manually or through the use of clinical templates.
+It could include adding attachments/documents (for example pain point diagram, ECG, photo).
 This is no different from the normal method of writing a consultation for a patient registered at the GP practice.

 Save consultation